 In our 2009 review, we recommended that the cost for non-commercial tows be included in the cost base that underpinned our recommended fees.
-We included an explicit annual allowance of \$1,394 per tow truck in the cost base, based on the average cost of non-commercial tows reported in a cost survey filled in by accident towing operators.131
+We included an explicit annual allowance of \$1,394 per tow truck in the cost base, based on the average cost of non-commercial tows reported in a cost survey filled in by accident towing operators.118 a system of direct compensation, which could be financed through a small levy added to vehicle registration fees collected by VicRoads

 In the 2013 review, we considered that the most cost effective way of recouping the costs of relevant non-commercial tows is through the allowance we provided in the regulated fees.
-During that review, we were not provided any new evidence that suggested that the level of the allowance in the fees needed to be reviewed.132
+During that review, we were not provided any new evidence that suggested that the level of the allowance in the fees needed to be reviewed.119